Self-directed Support

 This is about developing supportive approaches to skills-based training, reflective supervision and practice development that nurture confidence in our workers.

-As a first stage, research commissioned by Social Work Scotland will explore the SDS training and practice development that is available to social workers in Scotland.
+Research commissioned by Social Work Scotland to explore the SDS training and practice development that is available to social workers in Scotland will report in summer 2024.

 “The SDS Project Team has offered substantial clarity and guidance… It offers a vehicle for a national conversation about what works and where there are challenges… Local decision making will inevitably lead to variance in practice but the SDS Project Team offers an opportunity to learn from others so that differences can be minimised.”